Organization and Summary of Significant Accounting Policies

 Land, Buildings and Equipment

-We recognize revenue from license agreements, which may consist of nonrefundable up-front payments, milestone payments, royalties and services.
-In addition, we may license our technology to third parties.
+We recognize revenue from R&D agreements and license agreements.
+Revenues from R&D agreements may consist of nonrefundable up-front payments, milestone payments, royalties, and services.
+In addition, we may license our technology to third parties, which may or may not be part of an R&D agreement.

-Nonrefundable up-front payments are deferred and recognized as revenue over the term of the license agreement.
-If a license agreement is terminated before the original term of the agreement is fulfilled, all remaining deferred revenue is recognized at termination.
+Nonrefundable up-front payments are deferred and recognized as revenue over the term of the R&D agreement.
+If an R&D agreement is terminated before the original term of the agreement is fulfilled, all remaining deferred revenue is recognized at termination.

-Milestone payments represent amounts received from our licensees, the receipt of which is dependent upon the achievement of certain scientific, regulatory or commercial milestones.
+Milestone payments represent amounts received from our R&D partners, the receipt of which is dependent upon the achievement of certain scientific, regulatory, or commercial milestones.
 We recognize milestone payments when the triggering event has occurred, there are no further contingencies or services to be provided with respect to that event, and the counterparty has no right to refund of the payment.

 We expense advertising costs as incurred.

 We recognize R&D expenses as incurred.
-These expenses consist of direct costs for R&D and R&D-related allocations of overhead costs such as facilities and information technology costs.
-Costs incurred in connection with collaborator-funded activities are expensed as incurred.
+These expenses consist of direct and research-related allocated overhead costs such as facilities and information technology costs, costs incurred in connection with collaborator-funded activities are expensed as incurred.
 Costs to acquire technologies that are utilized in R&D that have no alternative future use are expensed as incurred.
-Prior to the commercialization of a product, Grain Costs are expensed as R&D.
+We also expense all costs associated with the acquisition of grain, net of proceeds from seed sales, as R&D expense.

 We expense patent costs, including related legal costs, as incurred.
-Costs to maintain, in-license, and defend patents are recorded as G&A expenses in the statements of operations.
-Costs to write and support the research for filing patents are recorded as R&D expenses in the statements of operations.
+Costs to write, maintain, in-license, and defend patents are recorded as selling, general and administrative expenses in the statements of operations.
+Costs to support the research for filing patents are recorded as R&D expenses in the statements of operations.

 We generally measure employee and nonemployee stock-based awards at grant-date fair value and record compensation expense over the vesting period of the award.
-Prior to our adoption of new accounting rules on January 1, 2019, stock-based awards issued to nonemployees were remeasured until the award vests.
+Stock-based awards issued to nonemployees are remeasured until the award vests.
 We use the Black-Scholes option pricing model to value our stock option awards.

 The expected term of stock options is estimated using the average of the vesting tranches and the contractual life of each grant for employee options as we have limited historical information to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior for our stock option grants.
 For options granted to nonemployees, we use the remaining contractual life.
 For stock price volatility, we use comparable public companies as a basis for its expected volatility to calculate the fair value of option grants.
-The risk-free interest rate is based on United States Treasury notes with a term approximating the expected term of the option.
-We assume no dividend yield because dividends are not expected to be paid.
+The risk-free interest rate is based on U.S. Treasury notes with a term approximating the expected term of the option.
+We assume no dividend yield because dividends are not expected to be paid in the near future, which is consistent with our history of not paying dividends.

 We generally measure compensation expense for grants of restricted stock units using the value of a share of our stock on the date of grant.
-Prior to our adoption of new accounting rules on January 1, 2019, compensation expense for grants of stock awards to non-employees were initially measured using the share price on date of grant and remeasured quarterly.
+Compensation expense for grants of stock awards to non-employees are initially measured using the share price on date of grant and remeasured quarterly.

-If an award is forfeited prior to vesting the associated reduction in expense is reflected net in stock-based compensation expense in that period.
-Stock-based compensation expense is recorded in R&D, selling and supply chain, or G&A expenses in our consolidated statements of operations.
+If an award is forfeited prior to vesting the associated reduction in expense is reflected net in stock compensation expense in the period the forfeiture occurred.
+Stock-based compensation expense is recorded in R&D and selling, general and administrative (SG&A) expenses in our statements of operations.

 Current income taxes are recorded based on statutory obligations for the current operating period for the jurisdictions in which we have operations.